-That organization developed into the International African Service Bureau (IASB), which became a center for African and Caribbean intellectuals' anti-colonial activity.
+That organization developed into the International African Service Bureau (IASB), a center for African and Caribbean intellectuals' anti-colonial activity.
 Padmore was chair, the Barbadian trade unionist Chris Braithwaite was its organizing secretary, and James edited its periodical, International African Opinion.
 Ras Makonnen from British Guiana handled the business end.
 Other key members included Jomo Kenyatta from Kenya and Amy Ashwood Garvey.
 They published small periodicals, which were sometimes seized by authorities when they reached the colonies.
 They published articles in other people's periodicals, for instance, the Independent Labor Party's New Leader.
 They published pamphlets.
-They wrote letters to the editor; and, thanks to the support of publisher Secker & Warburgthey published Padmore's Africa and World Peace (1937), as well as books by both Kenyatta and James.
+They wrote letters to the editor; thanks to the support of publisher Secker & Warburg, they published Padmore's Africa and World Peace (1937) and books by both Kenyatta and James.

 When Nkrumah arrived in London in May 1945 intending to study law, Padmore met him at the station.
-Padmore was then organizing the 1945 Manchester Pan-African Congressattended by W. E. B. Du Bios.
+Padmore was then organizing the 1945 Manchester Pan-African Congress attended by W. E. B. Du Bios.
 The Manchester conference helped set the agenda for decolonization in the post-war period.
 Padmore used London as his base for more than two decades.
 He and Dorothy Pizer, a white English writer, and his domestic partner and co-worker shared a flat that became a center for African nationalists.
-Padmore maintained connections across the world, sending articles to international newspapers and keeping up a correspondence with American writers and activists Du Bois and Richard Wright.
+Padmore maintained connections worldwide, sending articles to international newspapers and keeping up correspondence with American writers and activists Du Bois and Richard Wright.

 At Padmore's urging, Wright traveled to the Gold to explore the buildup to independence; he wrote Black Power (1954).
 When Wright published, independence neared for the Gold Coast.
-With Dorothy Pizer (who was a writer and secretary), Padmore encouraged the leader to write his autobiography.
-Nkrumah published his autobiography in 1957, the year the Gold Coast became independent Ghana.
+With Dorothy Pizer (a writer and secretary), Padmore encouraged the leader to write his autobiography.
+Nkrumah published his autobiography in 1957 when the Gold Coast became independent in Ghana.
 Padmore accepted Nkrumah's invitation to move to Ghana, but his time there as Nkrumah's advisor on African affairs was difficult.
-He was talking with friends about leaving Ghana to settle elsewhere when he returned to London for treatment of cirrhosis of the liver.
+He was talking with friends about leaving Ghana to settle elsewhere when he returned to London for treatment for cirrhosis of the liver.